rpmuller/ePubs/WP1.md

 found guilty by a majority, and it was then open to him, by Athenian law, to propose some lesser penalty than death.
-The judges had to choose, if they had found the accused guilty, between the penalty demanded by the prosecution and that suggested by the defence.
+The judges had to choose, if they had found the accused guilty, between the penalty demanded by the prosecution and that suggested by the defense.
 It was therefore to the interest of Socrates to suggest a substantial penalty, which the court might have accepted as adequate.
 He, however, proposed a fine of thirty minae, for which some of his friends